 Project work in lab.
 No quiz.

 NOTE: Dec.
-4 and 5 are normal class days.
+3 and 4 are normal class days.
 If you are not present, it will count as an absence.
-You are expected to attend lab this week at least to listen to the presentations, even if you gave yours last week.
+You are expected to attend lab this week at least to listen to the presentations, even if you gave yours two weeks ago.

 * * * Student project presentations during lab.